What Are Inverted Nipples?

 It is rare but possible for invaginated nipples to return after surgery, particularly if the underlying cause is left untreated.

-As with any surgery, there are risks such as infection, bleeding, abnormal scarring and reactions to anesthesia.
-It’s essential to discuss these risks with your surgeon.
+As with any surgery, there are risks such as infection, bleeding, abnormal scarring, and reactions to anaesthesia.
+Discussing these risks with your surgeon are is essential.

 Nipple sensation may be temporarily impaired after surgery, but usually returns to normal over time.